louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 ### Safely returning America to work: part I: general guidance for employers [^c2646242].
 Journal of Occupational and Environmental Medicine (2020).
 High credibility.

-Symptoms and signs of COVID-19 illness—In symptomatic individuals, “Clinical signs usually begin within a week” and include “fever, cough, shortness of breath, fatigue, and muscle pain.”
-Additional features are noted: “Sore throat, sputum production, headaches, and diarrhea occur in smaller percentages,” and newly recognized symptoms include “chills, repeated shaking with chills, muscle pain, headache, sore throat, and new hypogeusia or ageusia as well as anosmia,” with “Loss of taste and smell” reported in many patients.
+Symptoms and signs of COVID-19 illness — In symptomatic individuals, "Clinical signs usually begin within a week" and include "fever, cough, shortness of breath, fatigue, and muscle pain."
+Additional features are noted: "Sore throat, sputum production, headaches, and diarrhea occur in smaller percentages," and newly recognized symptoms include "chills, repeated shaking with chills, muscle pain, headache, sore throat, and new hypogeusia or ageusia as well as anosmia," with "Loss of taste and smell" reported in many patients.

 ---